Simone Asselborn-Bintz

-Simone Asselborn-Bintz (born 24 January 1966 in Esch-sur-Alzette) is a Luxembourgian educator and politician of the Luxembourg Socialist Workers' Party.
-She sat in the Chamber of Deputies from April to October 2018.
+Simone Asselborn-Bintz (born 24 January 1966 in Esch-sur-Alzette) is a Luxembourgish educator and politician affiliated with the Luxembourg Socialist Workers' Party.
+She sat in the Chamber of Deputies in 2018 and from 2020 to 2023.

 Biography

 Simone Bintz is the daughter of Aly Bintz and Micky Erpelding.

 Asselborn-Bintz joined the Luxembourg Socialist Workers' Party in 2002.
 She was elected to the Sanem communal council in 2005, then became an échevine of Sanem in 2011 and was re-elected in 2017.

-From April 17, 2018 to October 30, 2018, Asselborn-Bintz replaced Roger Negri as a deputy of the Sud constituency.
+From 17 April 2018 to 30 October 2018 Asselborn-Bintz replaced Roger Negri as a deputy of the Sud constituency.
 She was a member of the Public Accounts, National Education, Children and Youth and Environment Committees of the Chamber of Deputies.